civicinfo/votebymail/indiana.md

 #### Absentee/Mail-in eligibility
 Indiana requires voters to have a reason to request an absentee ballot.
+Please check the eligibility requirements [here](https://www.in.gov/sos/elections/2402.htm).

 #### How to apply for absentee/mail-in ballot